Graduate Diploma in Professional Practice with a context in Occupational Health and Safety

 - qualifying for the option to list on the Health and Safety Association of New Zealand (HASANZ) register

-The Graduate Diploma in Professional Practice (OHS) is a project-based qualification carried out in an organisation you work for, play a leadership role within, have a key functional relationship with, or you may be self-employed and are using this programme to extend your practice in your field.
+This is a project-based qualification carried out in an organisation you work for, play a leadership role within, have a key functional relationship with, or you may be self-employed and are using this programme to extend your practice in your field.
 In some cases, learners may use multiple work and community contexts to complete their learning.

 At the end of the 12 months you will have achieved: